camerong-dev/car-collective/README.md

 ## **Testing**

 The app was tested during and after development.
-Results can be found [here](TESTING.md)
+Results can be found [here](TESTING.md).
+Known issues are listed within here.

 [Back to top](#contents)